kamyk-pl/4-developers-2021-examples/README.md

 # Let's invite A(R)lice from Wonderland to our browsers #

-This repo contains slides and examples of may talk *Let's invite A(R)lice from Wonderland to our browsers* which were presented during [4developers 2021](https://4developers.org.pl/) conference.
+This repo contains examples from my talk *Let's invite A(R)lice from Wonderland to our browsers* which were presented during [4developers 2021](https://4developers.org.pl/) conference.

 Examples below are written in "demo mode", please not treat as a reference for production ready solution.